 In 78 BCE a state archive (Tabularium) was built.

-In 29 BCE the temple of the Divine Julius was consecrated, dedicated to the memory of Julius Caesar, loved by the Senate.
-In the same year, Augustus’ Arch stood on the forum to celebrate the victory over Antonius.
-In 20 BCE Augustus Augustus erected a gilded mills (Milliarium Aureum), marking the beginning of all roads.
+In 29 BCE the temple of the Divine Julius, dedicated to the memory of Julius Caesar, deified by the Senate, was consecrated.
+In the same year, the Arch of Augustus was put on the forum to celebrate the victory over Antony.
+In 20 BCE Octavian Augustus erected a gilded milaria (Milliarium Aureum), marking the beginning of all paths.

-In 212 CE was created in the form of the Arch of Septimius Severus, which commemorates the victory of Septimius over the Parthians.
+In 212 CE the arch of Septimius Severus was created to commemorate the victory of Septimius over the Parthians.